Community Sports (Update Jan 22)

 How far have we got?

-However, following an independent review of our current programmes, including Street Sports, our On Your Marks Holiday Clubs, Family Fun Days and the Specsavers Youth Games, we feel it’s important to ensure this work remains a high priority for the Commission.
+It could be argued that Community Sports does not need to be a separate workstream within our Action Plan as it is at the heart of everything we do.
+However, following an independent review of our current programmes, including Street Sports, our On Your Marks Holiday Clubs, Community Sport Fun Days and the Specsavers Youth Games, we feel it’s important to ensure this work remains a high priority for the Commission.

 Active 8 Core Aim Supported